 - Dress is more conservative.
 Women should generally wear longer skirts that cover the knees.
 That said, if going to Lake Malawi or more touristy areas, it is appropriate to wear shorts.
-Tank tops may be alright as well, just try to get a sense of how you can fit in. - Simple dress clothes are best for students. - Shoes should be comfortable, closed-toe, appropriate for the climate and formal enough for the hospital. - A pair of flip flops is useful for around the house, in showers, etc. - A rain jacket and umbrella can be useful for the rainy season. - Bring a few dressy/going-out outfits.
+Although some of our students have said they would not have felt comfortable wearing shorts, even at the lake.
+Tank tops may be alright as well, just try to get a sense of how you can fit in. - Simple dress clothes are best for students. \\\Scrubs are appropriate for work while at the hospital. - The clinical officers and doctor wear white coats in the hospital - Shoes should be comfortable, closed-toe, appropriate for the climate and formal enough for the hospital. - A pair of flip flops is useful for around the house, in showers, etc. - A rain jacket and umbrella can be useful for the rainy season.